fischgeek/Obsidian-Movie-Manager/README.md

 ## Required Settings

 - **API Key** Required for obvious reasons.
 You can get one for free at [https://themoviedb.org](https://themoviedb.org)!
+- **Root Directory** Where you want your movies/series to be added.

 ## Optional Settings